 After Tibetan Buddhism experienced a period of disintegration beginning in the 9th century, Palden Lhamo reemerged.
 She is believed to have advised the Tibetan monk – Lhalung Pelgyi Dorje – to kill the anti-Buddhist King Langdarma in 841 A.C.E.
 Indeed, the king was assassinated and Tibetan Buddhism experienced a renaissance soon afterwards.

-The Mythical Origins of Palden Lhamo
+The Origins of the Wrathful Palden Lhamo

-In a past existence Palden Lhamo was named Remati and she was married to the King of Lanka.
+In a past existence, Palden Lhamo was named Remati and she was married to the King of Lanka.
 The King of Lanka was very hostile to Buddhism and he had killed many Dharma practitioners.
 Additionally, he had turned their son against Buddhists and they both killed Buddhists against her will.

 Therefore, Remati defiantly vowed to destroy the lineage of the king if he did not convert to Buddhism and stop his persecution of Buddhists.
 However, the king was not sympathetic and he continued with his evil ways.